Taj Mahal Quartzite

 Quarried in Espírito Santo, Brazil.
 Sold as Taj Mahal and, in its denser, more uniform grade, Super Taj Mahal.

-Taj Mahal reads as a quiet warm-white marble in a finished space but behaves as a quartzite underneath — harder than granite, well above marble on the Mohs scale, and resistant to the etching that comes with lemon, vinegar and wine.
-It is the most-specified material in our Los Angeles yard for working kitchens that want the white-marble aesthetic without the maintenance.
+Taj Mahal reads as a quiet warm-white marble in a finished space but behaves as a quartzite underneath.
+It is generally harder and more resistant to scratching and etching than marble, which makes it a common choice for working kitchens that want a white-marble aesthetic.

 Standard gauge is 2cm, with 3cm available for free-standing islands and thicker mitered edges.
 Slabs run large — 75″ × 120″ to 80″ × 130″ — large enough for a single-slab island or a bookmatched bath wall in most floor plans.